leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Query DB

+You could write a query and make a result table and use that result table with pandas etc.
+Pandas, numpy, sklearn, keras, python

 ## Afterthought
 Maybe the site has been updated and changed its html structure or something.
 Then your scraping